Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new OU without applying the SCP restricting S3 access.
 Move the Developer account to this new OU.
 - [ ] Add an allow list for the Developer account for the S3 service.

-### A company’s development team is designing an application using AWS Lambda and Amazon Elastic Container Service (Amazon ECS).
+### A company's development team is designing an application using AWS Lambda and Amazon Elastic Container Service (Amazon ECS).
 The development team needs to create IAM roles to support these systems.
-The company’s security team wants to allow the developers to build IAM roles directly, but the security team wants to retain control over the permissions the developers can delegate to those roles.
-The development team needs access to more permissions than those required for the application’s AWS services.
+The company's security team wants to allow the developers to build IAM roles directly, but the security team wants to retain control over the permissions the developers can delegate to those roles.
+The development team needs access to more permissions than those required for the application's AWS services.
 The solution must minimize management overhead.
 How should the security team prevent privilege escalation for both teams?

 - [x] Enable AWS CloudTrail.
 Create a Lambda function that monitors the event history for privilege escalation events and notifies the security team.
 - [ ] Create a managed IAM policy for the permissions required.
-Reference the IAM policy as a permissions boundary within the development team’s IAM role.
+Reference the IAM policy as a permissions boundary within the development team's IAM role.
 - [ ] Enable AWS Organizations Create an SCP that allows the IAM CreateUser action but that has a condition that prevents API calls other than those required by the development team.
 - [ ] Create an IAM policy with a deny on the IAMCreateUser action and assign the policy to the development team.
 Use a ticket system to allow the developers to request new IAM roles for their applications.
 The IAM roles will then be created by the security team.